Farmers stay resilient in face of drought

 • There’s no need to bother with tank stands.
 Having a larger capacity also means reduced transport costs.

-• With self-bunded tanks there’s no need to spend time and money building a bunding structure.
+• With self-bunded tanks, there’s no need to spend time and money building a bunding structure.
 Typically, buying a self-bunded tank works out at about half the cost of using a single-wall tank and building a bund.
-Fully portable tanks self-bunded tanks are also available in sizes up to 18,000 litres, and can be easily carried to different locations on large properties with the product in them.
+Fully portable self-bunded tanks are also available in sizes up to 18,000 litres and can be easily carried to different locations on large properties with the product in them.

 Disadvantages: